maithilish/gotz/notes/readme.txt

 validate param for null or illegal argument (not required for private methods). validate IllegalState for state vars, injected state vars or init (not required
     for private methods).

+In method signature add only the checked exceptions.
+Mention unchecked exceptions in javadoc.

 javadoc guidelines
 ------------------